ROSplane 2.0: A Fixed-Wing Autopilot for Research: Modularity and Algorithmic Improvements

 The controller architecture for ROSplane 2.0 has also been improved.
 Previously, the altitude was controlled using a state machine to command a climb rate and descent rate if outside of a band around the cruising altitude.
 The altitude controller has been unified into a successive loop closure controller, improving altitude response.
 ROSplane 2.0 also integrates the improvements in orbit following.
 A feedforward term is added to commanded roll angles to allow for faster and tighter convergence on orbit paths.
 In addition, ROSplane 2.0 makes available a total energy controller for use.
 Section \ref{sec:results} shows the performance of the successive loop closure controller in real flight conditions.

 The controller's modularity improvements allow for safe integration of new control schemes.
-This includes utilizing a state machine to ensure that full autonomous control is only taken at safe altitudes.
+This includes utilizing a state machine to ensure that full autonomous control is only taken under safe conditions.
 ROSplane 2.0 has a simple state machine to allow for the controller to have different control schemes based on the altitude and phase of flight.
 These are summarized in Figure \ref{fig:control_sm}.
 Integration with these phases of flight and the modular nature of the controller maximize flexibility for the researcher to integrate research by allowing them to take as much or as little control as they need.
+A researcher can allow ROSplane's native behavior to dominate in climb then transfer control to a new in development algorithm only when cruise has been achieved.